menu

 Green gets the best of the cycle with Oath of Nissa.
 In the past few years, Wizards has been making an effort to push green a bit more so that it has an equal share of the spotlight.
 I feel like their efforts are a success and it has been noted by players.

-With Oath of Nissa specifically, players have dubbed it “the green Aerial Responder.”
+With Oath of Nissa specifically, players have dubbed it “the green Ponder.”
 This card is definitely a hit and a lot of decks will happily run it.
 You can play it turn one or two to search for a threat, or you can wait until later in the game to find some gas to keep the engines running.
 There’s not a lot to dislike.

 The second ability isn't likely to be super relevant.
 It might be useful if there's a planeswalker deck built around Call the Gatewatch, and I could see Abzan using it for double white to cast Gideon.